tenshiemi/FantasyClipboardESPN/README.md

 FantasyClipboard
 ================

-A chrome extension to copy your fantasy team from Yahoo! to plain text.
+A chrome extension to copy your fantasy team from ESPN to plain text.
 I created this extension because the process of copying and pasting my roster for Reddit was tedious.